cs-uob/COMS10012/docs/contents.md

 Make sure you all take at least one full week off over Easter!

 ## Weeks 21 and 22 - An introduction to web technologies
+HTML
+CSS
+Activity for the Tuesday workshop in week 21